-When traveling to a country you've never been to before, it is so important that you do thorough research about its culture, customs, rules and regulations, Muslim-friendly accommodation - so on so forth.
-So let's run down the list of steps detailing everything you should research on prior to traveling.
-Hopefully, this will ensure that you have a smooth trip planning process.
+When traveling to a country you've never been to before, it is so important that you do thorough research about its culture, customs, rules and regulations, Muslim-friendly accommodation - so on and so forth.
+So let's run down the list of steps detailing everything you should research prior to traveling.
+Hopefully, this will ensure that you have a smooth trip-planning process.

 Different countries have different ways of identifying their halal food options.
 In Singapore, you can find a Halal certificate near the counter if it is a halal establishment.
 For some, you will need to ask for their halal certification and they are more than happy to show it to you.
 But what if you cannot find any?

 Well, here are some guidelines: